Chikamatsu Monzaemon: Dramatic theory

+Chikamatsu's dramatic theory is preserved chiefly in the preface to Hozumi Ikan's Naniwa Miyage, published posthumously in 1738.
+In an interview recorded therein, Chikamatsu rejects strict imitation of reality, arguing that "Art abides in the narrow gap between the flesh and the skin, the real and the unreal."
+The passage has been interpreted as a theory of realism contrasting conceptual realism, which evokes emotion through action, dialogue, social role, and plot, with surface realism, which risks seeming vacant or eerie when it only imitates outward appearance.

 Reception

 Chikamatsu's bunraku (jōruri) pieces, of which 24 are sewamono (domestic plays), came to be regarded as high literature in the Meiji and Taishō eras.
 Many have argued that his genius was "his masterful depiction of the passions, obsessions, and irrationality of the human heart."
 While Chikamatsu's jidaimono (history plays) were considered more important in his own time, the domestic tragedies are now "the main focus of critical attention and the more frequently performed", praised as deeply drawn in their portrayals of commoners.
 The Love Suicides at Sonezaki (1703), one of the earliest domestic plays in puppet theater, was a hit that revived the fortunes of the Takemoto Theater in Osaka.
 While it is not considered as strong as his later play The Love Suicides at Amijima (1721), Donald Keene praised the death passage as "one of the loveliest passages in Japanese literature".
 Also, it was written in Early Modern Japanese Literature: An Anthology, 1600–1900 that The Drum of the Waves of Horikawa (1707) is "of considerable interest for its exploration of female sexuality and its implicit critique of the life of lower-level samurai".
 Rei Sasaguchi listed the same play as one of Chikamatsu's most striking bunraku works along with The Couriers of Love to the Other World.

 The Love Suicides at Amijima is generally regarded as the greatest of his domestic plays, though The Courier for Hell (1711), The Uprooted Pine (1718), and The Woman-Killer and the Hell of Oil (1721) have also been praised as works "of exceptional power".
 The last of the three initially was not well-received, and acquired a high reputation only in the late 19th century.
 Robert Nichols wrote that The Almanac of Love (1715) is highly regarded.
 Kenneth P. Kirkwood argued that the work is somewhat thin in texture but "nevertheless reveals the playwright's skill in making a dramatic plot out of the slightest materials."
 In a review of Gerstle's Chikamatsu: Five Late Plays, Katherine Saltzman-Li praised the "depth of character" achieved in Twins at the Sumida River (1720) through the various allusions.